kyma-project/control-plane/docs/kyma-environment-broker/03-14-broker-configuration-for-given-version-and-plan.md

         namespace: "kyma-system"
 ```

-You must define a default configuration which is selected when supported plan key is missing.
-That means if there are no
-other plan keys under `data` object then the default configuration is applicable for all the plans.
+You must define a default configuration that is selected when the supported plan key is missing.
+This means that, for example, if there are no other plan keys under the `data` object, the default configuration applies to all the plans.

-See the example of a ConfigMap with a configuration for Kyma version `2.5.3` and `plan1`, `plan2`, `trial` plans:
+See the example of a ConfigMap with a configuration for Kyma version `2.5.3` and `plan1`, `plan2`, and `trial` plans:

 ```yaml
 # keb-config.yaml